Neural circuit reconstruction

 Neural circuit reconstruction is the reconstruction of the detailed circuitry of the nervous system (or a portion of the nervous system) of an animal.
 It is sometimes called EM reconstruction since the main method used is the electron microscope (EM).
 This field is a close relative of reverse engineering of human-made devices, and is part of the field of connectomics, which in turn is a sub-field of neuroanatomy.

 Model systems

-Some of the model systems used for circuit reconstruction are the nematode C. elegans, fruit fly, the mouse, and the human.
+Some of the model systems that have been used for circuit reconstruction are the nematode C. elegans, fruit fly, the mouse, and the human.
+C. elegans and the fruit fly have the advantage that their nervous systems are small enough to be reconstructed in their entirety, plus the organisms are well studied in other domains, such as genetics and behavior.
+The mouse and the human are vertebrates and mammals, with larger and more capable nervous systems, but their brains are much too large to reconstruct completely as as of 2025.

+More recent model organisms include the larval zebrafish and Danionella cerebrum.
+These creatures have the advantage of being optically transparent, which allows neural activity recordings (typically calcium imaging) to be performed in the same animal that will later be reconstructed.
+This allows researchers to bypass many of the animal-to-animal variability problems caused in trying to correlate the behavior observed in one animal with the reconstructed circuitry of a different animal.

 Sample preparation

 For electron microscopy, the sample must be fixed, stained, and embedded in plastic.
 Experimental optical expansion techniques such as LICONN require embedding in a transparent gel, and use antibodies for labelling.

 Imaging

 For EM imaging, the sample may be cut into thin slices with a microtome, then imaged using transmission electron microscopy.
+This method is commonly referred to as ssTEM, for Serial Section Transmission Electron Microscopy.

-Alternatively, the sample may be imaged with a scanning electron microscope, then the surface abraded using a focused ion beam, or trimmed using an in-microscope microtome.
+Alternatively, the sample may be imaged with a scanning electron microscope, then the surface abraded using a focused ion beam (referred to as FIB-SEM), or trimmed using an in-microscope microtome.
 Then the sample is re-imaged, and the process repeated until the desired volume is processed.

+If the LICONN technique above is used, the sample is imaged using a confocal microscope or by the use of light sheet fluorescence microscopy.